 Decatur, GA 30030

-A sub-committee of the Ministries Council will review all applications, and notification to Pastors of awards will be made by May 11, followed by checks mailed to churches.
+A sub-committee of the Ministries Council will review all applications, and email notification of awards will be made to the applicants and recommenders by April 21, 2022.